 Well, hello.
 Thanks for coming.
 I mean it.
 I don’t know how you found me (actually, I probably do, thanks to WordPress stats), but I’m happy you’re here.

 (This page is “About Becca” so I feel sort of obligated to pen a bio.
 Feel free to skip to the end, I probably would.)

 By education, I’m a lawyer.
 It’s been a hot minute since I graduated, but I’ll admit, I still sometimes stand in front of my mirror and sassily announce, “Your Honor!
 We ALL know the truth here!”
 I whip my head over to my perfume bottle jury and offer a head nod and a knowing look.
 We all know that a good, practiced head nod and knowing look to the jury is how you win a case.

 In 2008, I adopted Jax, a whirling-dervish-hilariously-energetic-tornado of a child from China.
 In 2017, I started fostering Johnny, a feisty, skeptical, whip-smart teenage boy out of the state system who still sleeps with his boots on in case he needs to make a run for it.
 People, these children were not on my bucket list.
 They just happened.
 Sincerely.

 I work at Generation Justice, a non-profit I helped build.
 You might hate me for this, but I love going to work.
 I often sit in my living room, listening to my children bicker and the dog barking and the microwave beeping, and I dream about sleeping into my office under my desk a la George Costanza.
-I have an online store, I’m certified to teach yoga, I acknowledge my online shopping problem, but have little interest in a remedy, and I have dreams of learning how to play the guitar.
+I’m certified to teach yoga, I acknowledge my online shopping problem, but have little interest in a remedy, and I have dreams of learning how to play the guitar.

 And I write.
 Mostly, I do that right here on this site, but my words have found their way to places like Huffington Post and Scary Mommy and even in a Chicken Soup for the Soul book.
 It’s good for my ego.